AlexRmlt/ethicbot-rasa/data/nlu.md

 - yes

 ## intent:consequence
+- On the neighbour
+- If I got up at 6 am and did exercise with music in the garden Mister H would wake up
 - [Hänsel](name) and [Gretel](name) might live happily ever after
 - If [Hänsel](name) runs away, only Gretel might be killed
 - If [Hänsel](name) stays and fights they might both not be killed